juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Customize cache directory {#custom-cachedirs}

-This section only covers basic usage, read [cache settings](./cache.md) if you'd like to learn about cache warmup & cleanup.
+This section only covers basic usage.
+For more details on cache warmup and cleanup, see [Cache settings](./cache.md).

-With CSI Driver, you can use either a host directory, or a PVC as cache storage.
-However, do notice that:
+With CSI Driver, you can use either a host directory or a PVC for cache storage.
+Note that:

-- When using PVC as a cache path, it is the PVC must be created in advance, in the same namespace as the Mount Pod.
+- When using a PVC as a cache path, ensure that the PVC is created in advance and is in the same namespace as the Mount Pod.
-- When using custom volume, make sure its `mountPath` does not conflict with other `hostPath` directory.
+- When using a custom volume, make sure its `mountPath` does not conflict with other `hostPath` directories.

 #### Using ConfigMap